Ruraj-git/atmoplan-docs/docs/tutorial/case/case-creation/creating-case.md

 Na vytvorenie nového projektu kliknite na + znamienko v pravom hornom rohu.
 Vytvorené projekty sa zobrazia v tabuľke.
-When clicking on the Cases menu in the main page, the cases for the user are shown in a table.
-To create a new case, click the + sign at the top right.

 ![Creating a new case](./images/case_overview_SK.png)